 The tax deduction and deferral are the carrots.
 Here's the stick to enforce disciplined saving for retirement: Touch the money before you're 591⁄2 years old and you'll be hit with a 10% penalty, on top of owing income tax on every dime you withdraw.
 (There are a few exceptions to the early-withdrawal penalty.
-It's waived, for example, if you use IRA funds to pay college expenses; use up to \$10,000 to buy a first home for yourself or family members; or pay medical expenses in excess of 10% of your adjusted gross income, or 7.5% of AGI for IRA owners age 65 and older.)
+It's waived, for example, if you use IRA funds to pay college expenses; use up to \$10,000 to buy a first home for yourself or family members; or pay medical expenses in excess of 7.5% of AGI in 2019 and 2020.

-Between ages 591⁄2 and 701⁄2, you can take as much or as little out of your IRA as you want without penalty.
+Between ages 591⁄2 and 72, you can take as much or as little out of your IRA as you want without penalty.
 But the income-tax bill will still apply.
-Once you reach age 701⁄2, you must take annual distributions based on your life expectancy.
+Once you reach age 72, you must take annual distributions based on your life expectancy.
 If you don't, you'll face a stiff penalty-50% of the amount you failed to withdraw.

 Roth IRAs.
 Another way to save on your own for retirement is a Roth IRA.
-The contribution limits are the same as for traditional IRAs-\$5,500 for most workers and their spouses and \$6,500 for those who are 50 or older by the end of the year.
-The contribution deadline

-(the April tax-filing deadline) is also the same.
+The contribution limits are the same as for traditional IRAs-\$6,000 for most workers and their spouses and \$7,000 for those who are 50 or older by the end of the year.
+The contribution deadline (the April tax-filing deadline) is also the same.